madsbolaris/copilot-studio-agent-instances/scripts/README_AgentUserCreation.md

 Once this is done, you should be able to see the permissions granted in the Azure portal for your agent application.

-For MCP tools you need to get the resource id for Power Platform API (and Power Platform API - Test).
-To get these, search for these apps in your azure tenant, open the service principal and copy the application id.

 Alternatively, you can manage permissions by going to your Agent Identity in Azure portal and navigating to Security > Permissions.